Lawyer Milloy: 1997

-The New England Patriots finished atop the AFC East with a 10–6 record in their first season under Pete Carroll.
+The New England Patriots finished atop the AFC East with a 10–6 record in their first season under Carroll.
 On January 3, 1998, Milloy recorded ten combined tackles in the Patriots' 7–6 loss at the Pittsburgh Steelers in the AFC Divisional Round.

 1998

 Head coach Pete Carroll retained Milloy and Willie Clay as the starting safeties in 1998.
-On September 20, 1998, Milloy recorded nine combined tackles and returned an interception for his first career touchdown during a 27–16 win against the Tennessee Oilers in Week 3.
-Milloy intercepted a pass by Oilers' quarterback Steve McNair, that was intended for Yancy Thigpen, and returned it for a 30-yard touchdown to seal the Patriots' victory in the fourth quarter.
+On September 20, Milloy recorded nine combined tackles and returned an interception for his first career touchdown during a 27–16 win against the Tennessee Oilers in Week 3.
+Milloy intercepted a pass by Oilers' quarterback Steve McNair intended for Yancy Thigpen and returned it for a 30-yard touchdown to seal the Patriots' victory in the fourth quarter.
 In Week 16, he collected a season-high 14 combined tackles during a 24–21 win against the San Francisco 49ers.
 He started all 16 games in 1998 and recorded 120 combined tackles, a career-high six interceptions, a sack, and a touchdown.
-Milloy was selected to the 1999 Pro Bowl which marked the first Pro Bowl selection of his career.
+Milloy was selected to the 1999 Pro Bowl, the first Pro Bowl selection of his career.

 1999

-Head coach Pete Carroll named Milloy and Chris Carter the starting safeties in 1999, alongside cornerbacks Ty Law and Steve Israel.
+Carroll named Milloy and Chris Carter the starting safeties in 1999, alongside cornerbacks Ty Law and Steve Israel.

-On October 24, 1999, Milloy collected a season-high 14 combined tackles during a 24–23 win against the Denver Broncos in Week 7.
+On October 24, Milloy collected a season-high 14 combined tackles during a 24–23 win against the Denver Broncos in Week 7.
 Milloy started in all 16 games in 1999 and recorded 120 combined tackles, made four interceptions, and two sacks.
 Milloy was selected to the 2000 Pro Bowl and was widely regarded as the top safety in the league during the season.